 - Cost-effectiveness.
 As long as the custom development implies countless alternatives to modules, devices, and other consumables, you can create a pretty reasonably priced project.

-With that said, if you strive for flexibility, security, have a limited budget, and don’t mind a little bit of DIY, opt for custom IoT smart home solution.
+With that said, if you strive for flexibility, security, have a limited budget and don’t mind a little bit of DIY, opt for a custom IoT smart home solution.